 Late Work and Missed Assignments: Work is due on the dates assigned and cannot be made up if missed.
-Assignments are due on the date assigned and there is a late penalty for each day the work is late (10 points per day it is late).
+Assignments are due on the date assigned and there is a late penalty (minus 10 points) for each day the work is late.